QingyunQian/Quantum-Journal-Club/README.md

 # Quantum Journal Club
-Materials for quantum journel club at Hong Kong University of Science and Technology (Guangzhou)
+Materials for quantum journal club at Hong Kong University of Science and Technology (Guangzhou)

 SomeLocation, Weely starting from SomeTime